spectralcode/octproz-socket-stream-extension/README.md

 Don't forget to enable "Stream Processed Data to Ram" in the OCTproZ processing settings!

+# Example usage with Python
+You can find a minimalistic python script that shows how to connect to SocketStreamExtensions in the [examples folder](examples)

 # How to install
 Download zip file from [the release section](https://github.com/spectralcode/SocketStreamExtension/releases) and copy all files into OCTproZ's plugins folder.